lidofinance/audits/README.md

 See [full certificate](Quantstamp%20stETH%20Aave%20Integration%20Security%20Assessment%20Report%2012-2021.pdf) for more details.
 Please note, the current version of certificate includes outdated contract hashes, it will be replaced as soon as Quantstamp provides the updated report.

+## 01-2022 MixBytes bETH Vault Security Audit Report

+bETH Vault was re-audited by MixBytes to incorporate the changes made for the vault to work with Wormhole bridge instead of the Shuttle bridge.

+- Total Issues: 5 (3 Fixed, 2 Acknowledged)
+- Critical Issues: 0
+- Major Issues: 1 (1 Acknowledged)
+- Warning Issues: 4 (4 Acknowledged)
+- Comment Risk Issues: 2 (2 Acknowledged)

+See [full report](MixBytes%20bETH%20Vault%20Security%20Audit%20Report%2001-2022.pdf) for more details.